peardeck/policies/privacy-policy.md

 * Mazira PDF processing service to convert existing files to Pear Deck format

-* Google Analytics and Totango to collect and report usage data
+* Google Analytics, Totango, and Intercom.io to collect and report usage data

 **Third-Party Applications**.
 Pear Deck may share your Information with a third party application with your consent, for example when you choose to access our Services through such an application.
 We are not responsible for what those parties do with your information, so you should make sure you trust the application and that it has a privacy policy acceptable to you.